EddieCornelious/jeux/README.md

 Reducers are functions that accept the current slice of the state that the reducer responds to and the current action being dispatched.

+## Middleware

+Middleware are functions that are called before an action gets to any reducers.

+Normal flow  --- dispatch action --- reducers --- updated state Flow with middleware  --- dispatch action --- passes action through middlewares --- reducers --- updated state

 ## createStore

 CreateStore accepts the reducer object as a first arg.
 This is a mapping of keys to functions.